 A water break followed the Head or Catch game.
 The campers had enough time to get a little bit of a snack and then come back together for the next activity.

 Next, everyone partnered up to practice dribbling skills using cones.
-One of the drills was to do a figure 8 around two spaced out cones with the inside and outside of the right foot.
+One of the drills was to do a figure 8 around two spaced-out cones with the inside and outside of the right foot.
 Then switch to the left on the next round.
-Each drill built upon the previous one.
+Each drill is built upon the previous one.
 For example, they would go slow to figure it out and then increase speed the next round.
 Basically a technical progression.
 In my opinion, this is a great way to teach a skill.

 Coach PJ made things a little more interesting when he asked everyone to keep a count of their rotations.
-This made things more competitive, which in turn had them striving to do better, go faster.
+This made things more competitive, which in turn had them striving to do better, and go faster.